ABHISHEK02182003/Fresher-s-Bootcamp-24/AOP/Article.md

 ### Applying Validation Aspect to Device Class

-The `Device` class is now free from the entanglement of validation concerns, thanks to the validation decorator.
+The `Device` class, now free from validation concerns, benefits from the validation decorator.

 ```csharp
 Device deviceObject = new Device { Id = "", Code = 5, Description = "Valid Description" };